Tonejs/Tone.js/.github/CONTRIBUTING.md

 All of the docs are written in [jsdoc](http://usejsdoc.org/)-style comments in the source code.
 If you catch a mistake, please send a pull request.

-Along with this, I'd be great to integrate more visuals and references in the docs to help illustrate concepts.
+Along with this, It'd be great to integrate more visuals and references in the docs to help illustrate concepts.

 ### Forum